 "Our Man Bashir"...
 Tranporter accident Excuse Plot traps the DS9 staff in Bashir's holodeck program;

-Nana Visitor with a wonderfully horrible Russian accent coming out of a wall on a rotating bed.
+Nana Visitor as a Bond girl with a wonderfully horrible Fake Russian accent, coming out of a wall on a rotating bed.
+(She shamelessly loved every minute.)

 Avery Brooks again in an early season 1 episode where the crew is driven insane by whacky alien tech "A CLOCK!!!".